Container ship operation: Care of lashing materials and cargo securing devices

 When containers are carried below deck, the containers are slotted into cell guides on a cellular container ship.
 When carried within a cell guide framework, no further external support is generally required.

-Vessels lashing requirement as per the cargo securing manual must be informed to the terminal staff, stevedoring company as required and if necessary copies of the Lashing Patterns must be provided.
+Vessels lashing requirements as per the cargo securing manual must be informed to the terminal staff, stevedoring company as required.
+If necessary, copies of the Lashing Patterns must be provided.

-There must be a clear understanding as to the vessels lashing requirements in order to avoid delays and non compliance with cargo securing requirements.
+There must be a clear understanding of the vessels lashing requirements to avoid delays and non-compliance with cargo securing requirements.

 Related articles